 Timothy P. Coughlin has served as a director since April 2017.
 Mr. Coughlin is the former Chief Financial Officer of Neurocrine Biosciences, Inc. ("Neurocrine"), a biopharmaceutical company that has received U.S. Food and Drug Administration approval for INGREZZA (valbenazine) and ORILISSA (elagolix), both of which were discovered and developed during his tenure at Neurocrine from 2002 to 2018.
 Prior to joining Neurocrine, he was with Catholic Health Initiatives, a nationwide integrated healthcare delivery system, where he served as Vice President, Financial Services.
 Mr. Coughlin also served as a Senior Manager in the Health Sciences practice of Ernst & Young LLP and its predecessors from 1989 to 1999.
 Mr. Coughlin serves on the board of directors of Travere Therapeutics, Inc. and Fate Therapeutics, Inc., both biotechnology companies.
 He also served on the board of directors of Peloton Therapeutics prior to its sale to Merck & Co in 2019.
 Mr. Coughlin holds a master's degree in international business from San Diego State University and a bachelor's degree in accounting from Temple University.
 Mr. Coughlin is a certified public accountant in both California and Pennsylvania.
-Our

-Board of Directors believes that Mr. Coughlin is qualified to serve on our Board of Directors due to his extensive background in financial and accounting matters for public companies, his experience in the life science industry and his years of business and leadership experience.
+Our Board of Directors believes that Mr. Coughlin is qualified to serve on our Board of Directors due to his extensive background in financial and accounting matters for public companies, his experience in the life science industry and his years of business and leadership experience.

-Jane A. Gross, Ph.D. has served as a director since June 2019.
-Dr. Gross currently serves as Chief Scientific Officer, Senior Vice President, Research and Development of Aptevo Therapeutics Inc. ("Aptevo"), a position she has held since September 2016.
-In this role, Dr. Gross led the discovery of novel protein therapeutics based on the ADAPTIR platform in immuno-oncology, leading research efforts in molecular biology and protein engineering, immunology, protein and cell sciences, pharmacology and translational research.
+Jane A. Gross, Ph.D. has served as a director since June 2019.Dr.
+Gross served as the Chief Scientific Officer and Senior Vice President of Research and Development at Aptevo Therapeutics Inc. ("Aptevo") from September 2016 to September 2021.
+She currently serves as a consultant to Aptevo (as of September 2021) holding the title of Chief Scientific Officer.
+At Aptevo.
+Dr. Gross led the discovery of novel protein therapeutics based on the ADAPTIRTM and ADAPTIR-FLEXTM platform technologies focusing on development of therapeutics based on immuno-oncology, leading research efforts in molecular biology and protein engineering, immunology, protein and cell sciences, pharmacology, and translational research.
 Prior to joining Aptevo, Dr. Gross served as Vice President, Applied Research and Non-Clinical Development at Emergent BioSolutions Inc. and Vice President, Immunology Research at ZymoGenetics, Inc., where she led efforts in discovery and development of therapeutics from novel genes.
+Dr. Gross serves on the board of directors of BriaCell Therapeutics Corp., a biotechnology company.
 Dr. Gross holds a Ph.D. in Immunology from the University of California, Berkeley under Jim Allison (2018 recipient of the Nobel Prize in Physiology and Medicine) and a Post-Doctoral Fellowship from the University of Washington in Immunology.
 Our Board of Directors believes that Dr. Gross is qualified to serve on our Board of Directors due to her extensive experience in the biotherapeutics industry and her expertise in immunology and oncology.